This section of our website is updated quarterly.

 United States

-High school students signing for their stipend.
+High School students signing for their stipends.

 For more photos of children being assisted, click here.